Athens to Istanbul in 14 days

 - Thursday - Day 13 - Istanbul - (B)

 This will be a half-day exploring the historical sites of Istanbul.

 * The Spice Bazaar/Egyptian Bazaar (Misir Carsisi) transports you back to the Silk Road days with its mystical aromas of various spices.
 Here, you'll also find other shops selling fruits, vegetables, teas, flowers, fish, and Turkish Delight (lokum).

 * Bosphorus Cruise takes you though the waterway separating the two continents, Europe and Asia; along its shores, you can take photographs of marble palaces and antique wooden Ottoman-era villas that sit beside luxurious modern residences.
-You will also see Dolmabahce Palace, Beylerbeyi Palace, and Ortakoy Mosque.
+You will also see Dolmabahce Palace, Beylerbeyi Palace, and Ortakoy Mosque during the cruise.

 Overnight in Istanbul

 - Friday - Day 14 - Istanbul to Home - (B)

 Gule, gule!
 It's time to go home.
 We will transfer you to the airport and wish you well, asking that you keep